pieces-app/documentation/README.md

 ## How to Contribute

+> At the moment, we are not accepting unsolicited contributions.
+>
-Ensure that the issue you'd like to help with is open to [Community Contribution](https://github.com/pieces-app/documentation/labels/community%20contribution).
+> Ensure that the issue you'd like to help with is open to [Community Contribution](https://github.com/pieces-app/documentation/labels/community%20contribution).
 These issues are labels with the `community contribution` label.

+You can find guidance on how to contribute to the Pieces for Developers documentation in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## Run the Documentation Locally

 ### Prerequisites